 \section{System Model}

 We consider the wireless system in Fig. \ref{Fig_1}, in which a transmitter with $N_{\rm{t}}$ antennas and a receiver with $N_{\rm{r}}$ antennas communicate through an RIS that is made of $N_{\rm{ris}} = M \times N$ passive scatterers.
-The locations of the $t$th transmit antenna, the $r$th receive antenna, and the $s$th passive scatter are ${{\bf{r}}_{\xi}} = {x_{\xi}}{\bf{\hat x}} + {y_{\xi}}{\bf{\hat y}} + {z_{\xi}}{\bf{\hat z}}$ for ${\xi} = \{ t,r,s\}$.
+The locations of the $t$th transmit antenna, $r$th receive antenna, and $s$th passive scatterer are ${{\bf{r}}_{\xi}} = {x_{\xi}}{\bf{\hat x}} + {y_{\xi}}{\bf{\hat y}} + {z_{\xi}}{\bf{\hat z}}$ for ${\xi} = \{ t,r,s\}$.
 For illustrative purposes, the transmit antennas, the receive antennas, and the passive scatterers are cylindrical thin wires of perfectly conducting material whose length is $l$ and whose radius $a \ll l$ is finite but negligible with respect to $l$ (thin wire regime).
 The inter-distance between adjacent radiating elements is denoted by $d$.
-Since the transmitter, the receiver, and the RIS may have different implementation requirements, we consider three distinct triplets $(l_{\xi}, a_{\xi}, d_{\xi})$ for each of them.
+For generality, we consider three distinct triplets $(l_{\xi}, a_{\xi}, d_{\xi})$.
 All thin wires are parallel to the ${\bf{\hat z}}$-axis.
-The proposed model is, however, general enough for application to different types of antennas, passive scatterers, spatial distributions, etc., provided that the radiating elements are minimum scattering antennas \cite{Gradoni}.
+The proposed model is general enough for application to different types of antennas, passive scatterers, spatial distributions, provided that the radiating elements are minimum scattering antennas \cite{Gradoni}.